Iowa OT Tristan Wirfs Scouting Report

 Anchor Ability In Pass Protection

 Tristan Wirfs does a good job of absorbing the initial hit and anchoring his feet to establish and maintain leverage.
-Wirfs does a tremendous job of finishing on the play as he drives the defender into the ground.
+As a result, Wirfs does a tremendous job of finishing on the play as he drives the defender into the ground.

 What I Dislike: